-This week, Keith Stokes, Vice President of the 1696 Heritage Group, brings us a look at the businesses that were owned and operated by Newport men and women of color.
+Keith Stokes, Vice President of the 1696 Heritage Group, brings us a look at the businesses that were owned and operated by Newport men and women of color.

 Newport’s African heritage history dates back to the 17th century.
 During the 19th century there are four vibrant African heritage churches within the Bellevue Avenue, Historic Hill and West Broadway neighborhoods.
 These neighborhoods also hosted numerous businesses owned and operated by Newport men and women of color.
 This is a sample of photographs of businesses and the people who operated them.

 Images courtesy of the Rhode Island Black Heritage Society and Stokes Family Collection.

 1. George T. Downing

 Arriving in Newport by the mid 1840’s, George Downing would become one of 19th century Newport’s most successful hospitality entrepreneurs.

 Downing lobbied tirelessly to officially desegregate Rhode Island public schools, beginning in 1857, by which time he was well-established in Newport as the proprietor of the Sea Girt House luxury hotel along with a confectionary and catering business along Bellevue Avenue on the Downing Block.